sfmajors373/intel_30_days_of_Udacity/README.md

 * Assist Frida Success her first commit in the Intel® Edge AI Scholarship group project GitHub repo.
 * Yesterday 10:00 PM Taipei time 2nd Zoom video meeting with @Aftab and @Harkirat listen to @Aftab practice presentation and share the rest tasks.
 See @Aftab become a countable and strong helper.
 See his dedication, focusing and contribution to the Intel® Edge AI Scholarship group project.
 He becomes better and better day by day.

+### Day 33 : 21/02/2020
+#### ahkhalwai

+* Continue working on the Intel® Edge AI Scholarship showcase group project 1st Submission with @Bearbear @Anshu Trivedi @Sarah Majors @Harkirat
+* Continue working on the project with @kübra doğmuş @Radhika Joshi @Lakshmi Prasannakumar
+* Create a group for Data Structure and algorithms learning, anyone wants to join so DM me
+* Listen @Shaistha and solve her problems
+* I talk to @Asha today and she is doing great :slightly_smiling_face:
+* Meet new people here and their journey is incredible :slightly_smiling_face:

 ### Day 33: 18/02/2020
 #### Polarbeargo
 * Continue writing the Intel® Edge AI Scholarship showcase group project 1st Submission System Architecture